nickmonad/bips.dev/web/content/65/index.md

 While SPV clients are (currently) unable to validate blocks in general, trusting miners to do validation for them, they are able to validate block headers and thus can validate a subset of the deployment rules.
-SPV clients should reject nVersion &lt; 4 blocks if 950 out of 1000 preceding blocks have nVersion &gt;= 4 to prevent false confirmations from the remaining 5% of non-upgraded miners when the 95% threshold has been reached.
+SPV clients should reject nVersion \< 4 blocks if 950 out of 1000
+preceding blocks have nVersion \>= 4 to prevent false confirmations from the remaining 5% of non-upgraded miners when the 95% threshold has been reached.

 ## Credits